alexanderommel/iOS-Modular-Clean-Architecture-MVVM/README.md

 # Dandelion

- This iOS application is being developed following Clean Architecture guidelines and the Agile development methodology.
+ This iOS delivery application is being developed following Clean Architecture guidelines and the Agile development methodology.